 PRINT('The amount of order is:' + CONVERT(VARCHAR, @OrderAmount))

-Thus, you might have learned how you can return a value of DateTime data type from a stored procedure.
+Thus, you might have learned how to return a value of the DateTime data type from a stored procedure.

 SQL Server stored procedure return boolean value

-A bit data type in SQL Server can either hold 1, 0, or NULL.
-In addition, we can easily create an output parameter of BIT data type.
+A bit data type in SQL Server can hold 1, 0, or NULL.
+In addition, we can quickly create an output parameter for the BIT data type.
 For demonstration, let’s create a stored procedure that returns bit values using the output parameter.

 CREATE PROC usp_IsEven